rperezretana/StockTradingUsingGeneticAlgorithmsCsharpAndPython/README.md

 - Run backtest.

-Note: This algorithm is no longer useful since XIV stoped trading in 2018-02-13
+Note: This algorithm is no longer useful since XIV stopped trading in 2018-02-13